wuweimin23/IMED/README.md

   <img width="100%" alt="Instance-aware Model Ensemble With Distillation" src="https://github.com/wuweimin23/IMED/blob/master/fig/1.png">
 </div>

+<p align="justify">The linear ensemble-based strategy (i.e., averaging ensemble) has been proposed to improve the performance in unsupervised domain adaptation (UDA) task.
+However, a typical UDA task is usually challenged by dynamically changing factors, such as variable weather, views and background in the unlabeled target domain.
+Most previous ensemble strategies ignore UDA’s dynamic and uncontrollable challenge, facing limited feature representations and performance bottlenecks.
+To enhance the
+model adaptability between domains and reduce the computational cost when deploying the ensemble model, we propose a novel framework, namely Instance-aware Model Ensemble With Distillation (IMED), which fuses multiple UDA component models adaptively according to different instances and distills these components into a small model.
+The core idea of IMED is a dynamic instance-aware ensemble strategy, where for each instance, a non-linear fusion sub-network is learned that fuses the extracted features and predicted labels of multiple component models.
+The non-linear fusion method can help the ensemble model handle dynamically changing factors.
+After learning a large-capacity ensemble model with good adaptability to different changing factors, we leverage the ensemble teacher model to guide the learning of a compact student model by knowledge distillation. </p>

 ## Intorduction

 The code about the main experiments and ablation experiments can been seen in 'examples'